ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/style-the-app.md

 #### Handling Dark Mode

 The framework can automatically adjust for dark mode on browsers that support it.
 Scroll down to the line that has `@media (prefers-color-scheme: dark)` in it.
-The properties that are defined within there are for dark mode.
+The values defined within this section define how our application looks in dark mode.

 Notice that it has the same set of colors defined there, only with different values for use in dark mode.
 Use the <a href="https://ionicframework.com/docs/theming/color-generator" target="_blank">Color Generator</a> and the Dark Mode theme colors above to determine the values that we should use here, and then update the file.